Lamfalussy Research Fellowship

 Please submit your application in English and include:

-Agnese Leonello (ECB), Simone Manganelli (ECB), Lucrezia Reichlin (London Business School), Rafael Repullo (CEMFI) and Hélène Rey (London Business School) will make up the selection committee, which aims to award five fellowships by April 2019.
+Elena Carletti (Università Bocconi), Victoria Ivashina (Harvard Business School), Agnese Leonello (ECB), Simone Manganelli (ECB) and Rafael Repullo (CEMFI) will make up the selection committee, which aims to award five fellowships by April 2020.

 To further enhance diversity, we particularly encourage applications from female candidates.

 |Bianca Barbaro||PhD student University of Bicocca, Milano||Optimal monetary and fiscal policy with non-performing loans|

 |Robin Doettling||Assistant professor at Erasmus University Rotterdam||The interaction of monetary policy and capital regulation in a zero interest rate environment|

 |Matthias Meier||Assistant professor at University of Mannheim||The misallocation channel of monetary policy|